fornpunkt/sparql/README.md

 ### Prerequisites

- - Fuseki running on `localhost:3030` with a dataset named `fornpunkt`
+ - Fuseki running on `localhost:3030` using the `config.ttl` configuration, with a dataset named `fornpunkt`
  - Caddy installed

 ### Setup